d2l-ai/d2l-en/chapter_linear-classification/softmax-regression.md

 to probabilities $\mathbf{\hat{y}}$,
 we need a way to optimize the accuracy of this mapping.
-We will rely on maximum likelihood estimation, the very same concept that we encountered when providing a probabilistic justification for the mean squared error loss in :numref:`subsec_normal_distribution_and_squared_loss`.
+We will rely on maximum likelihood estimation, the very same method that we encountered when providing a probabilistic justification for the mean squared error loss in :numref:`subsec_normal_distribution_and_squared_loss`.